COVID-19 TRAVEL INFORMATION

 - Pool area chairs will be cleaned and sanitized frequently throughout the day.

 - Pool free chlorine levels will be kept at 1-10 parts per million and a pH of 7.2-8.0.

 - Towels will be washed at a high temperature and cleaned in accordance with CDC guidelines.

 - Pool seating locations will be modified to allow for proper physical distancing.

 In-Room Massage Service Protocols:

-- Client intake will be taken prior to service and will be done digitally.
+- Guests must complete the digital Health + Environment Intake Form prior to service appointment.
 Any services that are deemed harmful at time of intake may result in cancellation of service with no cancellation fee.

 - No shows will be charged full service amount.

-- Guests and therapists must take temperature immediately prior to service.
+- Therapists must take temperature immediately prior to service.
 Any temperature reading above 100 degrees will result in cancellation of service.

 - Guests and therapists must wash hands immediately prior to service and it is recommended that guests shower immediately before and after service.